ICB-DCM/C-COMPASS/doc/usage.rst

 1. Graphical User Interface (GUI)
 =================================

-C-COMPASS allows you to save and load your sessions via the main toolbar.
+C-COMPASS allows you to save and load your sessions via the main menu (:menuselection:`File --> Save As`).
+Saving after each significant step is recommended to avoid data loss.

-A session can be saved as a NumPy (``.npy``) file, which includes all datasets, marker lists, settings, analyses, trainings, and statistics.
-These will be fully restored upon loading.
+The session file, which includes all datasets, marker lists, settings, analyses, trainings, and statistics.
+These will be fully restored upon loading (:menuselection:`File --> Open`).

+There are currently two options for saving your session:

+* A **NumPy/pickly** (``.npy``) file.
+This is the fastest option.
+  However, those files will not necessarily work across different versions of Python, C-COMPASS, numpy, or pandas.
+* A **zip** (``.ccompass``) file.
+This is significantly slower but more reliable across different versions.

+The format can be chosen in the save dialog.

 2. Before training
 ==================